 Without a doubt, rear sag and sway are the most common suspension issues for trucks hauling truck campers.
 Rear sag occurs when a truck is either over matched or when a truck is hauling a load near its max load rating or payload.
 Not only does rear sag look bad, but it can make a truck wallow in turns, and feel light when steering.
 Fortunately, most pickups are engineered with a nose-down rake to offset heavy loads, but rear sag can still happen.
 The other big issue, sway, occurs most commonly on curves or when making sharp turns.
 A truck suffers from sway if it feels like it’s going to roll or tip over when steering.
 The sensation can be quite unnerving, especially on winding mountain roads with steep grades.
 Fortunately, there are a handful of aftermarket upgrades that can be purchased to resolve these troublesome suspension issues.
 One of the better modifications you can make to your truck are those made by Timbren Industries.
-This is a Review of the Timbren Suspension Enhancement System (SES).
+This is a review of the Timbren Suspension Enhancement System (SES) Severe Service Spring for truck campers.

 If you’re not familiar with Timbren’s SES, its pretty neat.
-It consists of two SES rubber spring assemblies that are mounted in place of the jounce bumpers that came with your truck.
+It consists of two rubber spring assemblies that are mounted in place of the jounce bumpers that came with your truck.
 These Canadian-made springs sit about an inch above the rear axle unloaded.
 When your truck camper is loaded, the SES springs engage your axle.
 As you drive, the rubber springs expand and contract, providing your rig with proper load support.
 Timbren also makes an SES Severe Service kit for hauling extra heavy loads like truck campers.
 This is what we installed on our truck, a 2013 Ram 3500 4×4 SRW.
 Unlike the regular SES kit, the Severe Service kit is designed to rest on your axle in an unloaded state in order to provide maximum load support for your truck.
 The Timbren’s Severe Service kit can support up to a whopping 8,000 pounds, a full 3,000 pounds more than the typical air spring system.

 The heart of the Timbren SES is the patented Aeon rubber spring.
 You’ll find a pair of these hollow rubber springs in every SES kit you buy.
 The company has a saying that their Aeon springs are “stronger than steel, more reliable than air,” and there’s a ring of truth to these words.
 Timbren’s Aeon springs will neither rust nor will they leak.
 Indeed, many of Timbren’s Aeon springs are still going strong after 30 years of service.
 In fact, all SES kits come with a lifetime warranty for as long as you own your truck.
 The number of Aeon springs found in each kit varies.
 When space between the axle and frame is limited or when extra support is needed, a single convoluted rubber spring is used.
 Conversely, when space between the axle and frame is plentiful or when a better ride is desired, the taller double convoluted Aeon spring is used instead.
 If you’re hauling a truck camper you’ll want to get the Severe Service kit with the single convoluted springs.
 Compared to the double convoluted springs, the single springs allow for less travel and delivers more load support for truck campers.